SEProjGrp5/MapThat/README.md

     ```sh
     pip install -r requirements.txt
     ```
+## Run Instructions
+**1. Clone this GitHub project.**

-**Following Steps to be done on Google Cloud console:**
+**2. Following Steps to be done on Google Cloud console:**
   1. Create a Project
   2. Setup Billing
   3. Enable geocoding API and distancematrix API
   4. Generate API key-
       Refer to [this](https://developers.google.com/maps/documentation/geocoding/get-api-key) link for more information about the same.
-6. Store the API key in the following format-
+  5. Store the API key in the following format-
       File name: key.json \
-    File Content: {"key": "your api key here"} \
+      File Content: {"key": "your api key here"}
-    **Key needs to be stored in the json folder.**
+  6. Key needs to be stored in the json folder.

+**3. Run command- python MapThat.py**

 ## How to Contribute?